dcinzona/sf_loganalyzer/README.md

 ## SOQL Query counter ##
-Processes a log and counts the number of SOQL queries from FLOWS and Apex.
+Processes a log and counts the number of SOQL queries from Flows and Apex.

 Outputs to CSV.
 command: `py readlog.py [logfile] [optional:outputFile]`